edgio-docs/edgio-docs/guides/delivery/control/reports/traffic/cmcd.md

 ---
 title: CMCD Report
 ---
-CMCD is a specification from the WAVE standards project that allows CDN providers to receive player statistics and the requesting object metadata in each HTTP request.
+CMCD (Common Media Client Data) is a specification from the WAVE standards project that allows CDN providers to receive player statistics and the requesting object metadata in each HTTP request.
 See [CTA-5004](https://cta.tech/Resources/Standards/WAVE-Project).

 In addition to video playback analytics, CMCD data allows Edgio to collect player CMCD metrics with CDN metrics.
 This data can be used for more real-time action and to troubleshoot and diagnose issues.